oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 These are some things to avoid when writing Julia code.
 THere are others I haven't included -- there are plenty of ways to write less than ideal code.
-I may write a follow up to this in the future covering more things like _use packages, not submodules_.
+I may write a follow up to this in the future covering more things like _use packages, not submodules_ (some of the advantages are mentioned in [this earlier post]({{site.url}}2020/02/09/whycompositionaljulia.html#its-easier-to-create-a-package-than-a-local-module)).
-Or perhaps one on code-smells, like the use of `if x is T`.
+Or perhaps one on code-smells, like the use of `if x isa T` (which may hint at a place to use multiple dispatch instead).
-Hopefully, this post was useful to some to help chose better patterns.
+Hopefully, this post was useful to help chose better patterns.

-Some loosely related comments on best-practices
+Some loosely related comments on best-practices:
  - Do read the [Julia Performance Tips](https://docs.julialang.org/en/v1/manual/performance-tips/)
- - Follow a Style Guide: I follow [BlueStyle](https://github.com/invenia/BlueStyle) (while I don't agree with every choice consistency more important)
+ - Follow a Style Guide: I follow [BlueStyle](https://github.com/invenia/BlueStyle) (while I don't agree with every choice, consistency more important)
- - Do practice [continuous delivery]({{site.url}}2019/09/28/Continuous-Delivery-For-Julia-Packages.html) with your packages, at very least perform a releases after every non-breaking PR is merged.
+ - Do practice [continuous delivery]({{site.url}}2019/09/28/Continuous-Delivery-For-Julia-Packages.html) with your packages, at the very least perform a release after every non-breaking PR is merged.

 ---